Rodmell: Governance

 East Sussex County Council is the next tier of government, for which Rodmell is within the Newhaven and Ouse Valley West division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
 The Liberal Democrat Carla Butler was elected in the 2013 election.

 The UK Parliament constituency for Rodmell is Lewes.
 The Liberal Democrat Norman Baker served as the constituency MP from 1997 but the Conservative Maria Caulfield was elected in 2015.
+As of July 2024, Liberal Democrat James MacCleary is the MP.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.